seldridge/motrpac_atac_mop/README.md

 In Step 4, add a couple of extra things:

 - `REF_FA` points to a genome sequence file.
-Use the UCSC soft-masked RGSC 6.0/rn6 assembly of the rat genome.
-Note that Ensembl rat FASTA file formats, specifically how chromosomes are named, are currently incompatible with the ATAC pipeline (*updated 4 Nov 2018*).
+Use the Ensembl hard-masked assembly of the rat genome.
 - `BLACKLIST` points to a BED file of regions to be masked from the rat genome.
-The URL below provides a dummy blacklist file that does not actually mask any regions in the rat genome.
+The URL in the code below provides a dummy blacklist file that does not actually mask any regions in the rat genome.
 This may be changed in the future.
 - `TSS_ENRICH` points to a BED file of transcripition start site (TSS) annotations.
-The URL below includes rat TSS annotations curated from BioMart.
+The URL in the code below includes rat TSS annotations curated from BioMart.

-Note that the pipeline (at least the local version with Conda) requires that these inputs be provided as URLs.
+Note that the pipeline (at least the local version with Conda) requires that these inputs are provided as URLs.
 Inputting a path to a file in a local directory will not work.
 The rat blacklist and TSS annotation files can be moved to a more permanent location in the future.

 So find these lines in `${PATH_TO_PIPELINE}/conda/install_genome_data.sh`: